 - Dark Emu by Bruce Pascoe – an attempt to reexamine colonial accounts of Aboriginal people in Australia; read the book (2014), but also take a look at the equally instructive debate about its merits (which still rages in 2022).

 - The Shiralee by Darcy Niland – follows a father’s journey across New South Wales, and captures the spirit of the outback.

 Before you go, watch …

-- The Castle – filmed on miniscule budget, this comedy of a family trying to prevent their home from being demolished is loved (and heavily quoted) by locals.
+- The Castle – filmed on minuscule budget, this comedy of a family trying to prevent their home from being demolished is loved (and heavily quoted) by locals.

 - Mad Max – for an eye-opening view of a dystopian Australian future.

-- Also, if you plan on doing a driving holiday in “the Outback”, then here’s a film you shouldn’t watch before you go: Wolf Creek.
+- Also, if you plan on doing a driving holiday in the Outback, Wolf Creek is a film you shouldn’t watch before you go!